D-kavita2004/Sales-Data-analysis-PROJECT/README.md

 # Sales-Data-analysis-PROJECT
-Data analysis on sales dataset using python and sum of its libraries like pandas , Numpy , matplotlib
+Data analysis on sales dataset using python and some of its libraries like pandas , Numpy , matplotlib